orlandocaraballo/sei/outlines/02-web-dev-basics/morning-exercise.md

   - a navigation menu linking to the home page and this second page
 - No css is necessary

-_Note: If you are having trouble coming up with descriptive text or header text, just fill it with some dummy text and come back to that portion when you are done_
+_Note: If you are having trouble coming up with descriptive text or header text, just fill it with some dummy text and come back to that portion when you are done.
+You can use a text generator such as [Lorem Ipsum](https://lipsum.com/)_

 ## Challenge